What do we mean when we say, "Pioneer"?

-Pioneers in Skirts® honors them, and recognizes that without women like my Mom, and these pioneering women, women wouldn’t be where we are today.
+Pioneers in Skirts honors them, and recognizes that without women like my mom, and these pioneering women, women definitely wouldn’t be where we are today.

 The Next Wave

-She’s learning the history of those who paved the way for her.
+They’re learning the history of those who paved the way for them.

 Let’s continue to break ground, together.